kailash-manasarovar/statement/docs/timeline/2025/april.md

 - I have no idea what any of this means.
 - I still don't but I suspect it's mousse activity.
+- I guess they were confirming that the trumpet-teacher gang contains known serial killers.
-- I'd better re-read the chapter now.. it's the one about the water I think, let's see... no, it's not the water one, it's a mighty empires crashing to the ground one.
+- I'd better re-read the chapter now.. it's the one about the water I think, let's see... no, no, it's not the water one, it's the mighty empire crashing to the ground one.

 ## Shoe Zone Harlow, Essex